How to Protect Your "Leave Out" With Hair Extensions & Wigs

 head-wrap

 Add a cute scarf or turban to protect your leave out.
-Whether your hair is up, down, curly or straight, a scarf is just the thing you need to give your leave out a break.
-Instead of fighting with your natural hair in humidity and cold weather, tuck it safely underneath a scarf.
+Whether your hair is up, down, curly, or straight, a scarf is just what you need to give your leave-out a break.
+Instead of fighting with your natural hair in humidity and cold weather, tuck it safely under a cute scarf.
+Or if you're pressed for time, pop on a cute hat.
+Not only will it cover your leave-out, but it will also add spice to your outfit.
+Think of it as a two-for-one!

 Headbands

-Choosing alternatives over leave out make getting your hair done a little more expensive.
-However, it helps your hair in the long run.
-Using accessories, good hair practices, closures, frontals, and wigs, allow your hair to have versatility, time to recover and require less styling and maintenance.
+Choosing alternatives over flat-ironing your leave-out helps your hair in the long run.
+Using accessories, good hair practices, closures, frontals, and wigs, allow your hair versatility, time to recover, and require less styling and maintenance.

 Headband-Weave-Hairstyles